maziac/DeZog/documentation/Usage.md

 ### CSpect

-Important note: There are currently some major problem with interfacing CSpect.
-Until those are solved it is not recommended for use.

 The remote type is "cspect".
 CSpect needs to run before the debug session starts and needs to be connected via a socket interface ([DZRP](design/DeZogProtocol.md)).